gulidamarta/japanese-flag-test/README.md

 ##############
 ```

-The --number argument should be even integer number.
+The --number argument should be an even integer number.